Hellenic Centre

-The Hellenic Centre is a non-profit, non-governmental organisation located at 16-18 Paddington Street, London.
-The Hellenic Centre is a cultural organisation founded run by the Hellenic Community Trust, a company limited by guarantee, and registered charity in 1994.
+The Hellenic Centre is a British organisation focused on Greek culture and language.
+Based in London, it was established to "promote awareness of Hellenic culture and nurture UK relations with the Hellenic world".
+Operating from premises at 16-18 Paddington Street, the centre is run by the Hellenic Community Trust, a company limited by guarantee, and registered as a charity in 1994.

-As a project of the Hellenic Community Trust, the Hellenic Centre is run by the trustees and their Executive Board, who are all volunteers.
-A full time director manages the centre on a day-to-day basis, with the necessary administrative support.